MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-catalog.md

                     <div class="cardText">
                         <h3>Microsoft SQL</h3>
                         <p>by <a href="https://www.microsoft.com">Microsoft</a></p>
-                        <p>The Microsoft SQL connector for Microsoft Search will allow your organization to search data housed in on-premises SQL databases.</p>
+                        <p>The Microsoft (MS) SQL server connector for Microsoft Search will allow your organization to discover and index data from an on-premises MS SQL server database.
+The connector will ingest the specified content into the Microsoft search index and support periodic full and incremental crawl to keep the index up to date with the source.
+SQL server connector supports restricting access to the search results by specifying Access Control Lists (ACLs) while configuring the connector.</p>
                         <p><a href=MSSQL-connector.md>More details</a> <img src="SqlConnectorLogo_Small.png" alt="Enterprise Website" width="35" height="35" align="right"></p>
                     </div>
                 </div>